-    Some items in your kit, like medications, ointments, and sterile supplies will have expiration dates.
-Take note of this and routinely stock fresh supplies.
-To extend your supplies’ shelf life, keep your kit in a cool, dry place away from humidity.
+Some items in your DIY first aid kit, like medications, ointments, and sterile supplies, will have expiration dates.
+Take note of this and routinely check that your supplies are fresh.
+To extend their shelf life, keep your kit in a cool, dry place away from humidity.
 You also have to make sure that all of the items in your kit are functional.
 For example, your scissors should be sharp and usable.
 Blunt scissors are unsafe and would just slow down the first aid process.

-There are many different types of bandages.
+There are many types of bandages.
 They each serve a different purpose.
-Your kit should at least have these bandages: adhesive, roller gauze and triangular.
+Your DIY first aid kit should at least have these bandages: adhesive, roller gauze, and triangular.

 These also come in various sizes and are needed to suppress any bleeding and to dress wounds.
-The Red Cross suggests keeping two sets of sterile gauze pads: one set with 3×3 inches and another with 4×4 inches.
+The Red Cross suggests keeping two sets of sterile gauze pads: one that’s 3×3 inches and another that’s 4×4 inches.

 Alcohol Wipes or Cotton Swabs

-This will be needed to treat minor wounds and cuts.
-You can also include povidone iodine as a disinfectant.
+You’ll need this to treat minor wounds and cuts.
+You can also include povidone-iodine as a disinfectant.

 Various Oral Medications

 A stash of basic meds is necessary for any first aid kit.
-The usual medications include the following:
+The usual medications include: